Big Wall Climbing Harness Review

 Another feature is a hammer holster.
 Because nailing is becoming more and more obsolete, I don't really care about this feature.
 But if you climb tons of hard aid, Yates is the only harness with a built in burly hammer holster.
 The hammer holster for the BD Big Gun does not work that well.
 The Metolius Waldo has gear loops that can be used as hammer holsters.

-When it comes to wearing a harness on a big wall, the most significant factor is almost always it's wight.
+When it comes to wearing a harness on a big wall, the most significant factor is almost always its comfort around your waist and legs.
 However, depending on your personal preferences and climbing needs, other factors can vary in importance.
-Before you buy a big wall harness, read our Big Wall Harness Buying Advice article.
-In many cases, you may not even need a big wall harness, depending on what you are planning to do.
+Hopefully this review will assist you in the marketplace of harnesses.
+Before you buy a big wall harness, read our Big Wall Harness Buying Advice article, which offers further guidance in the process of purchasing the right harness.

 — Chris McNamara